bblhd/contrarst-geany-theme/README.md

 # Attributions
 - Thanks to [uloco](https://github.com/uloco) for their [syntax-highlighting-samples](https://github.com/uloco/syntax-highlighting-samples).
 - Font used in screenshots is IBM Plex Mono by IBM.
-- Screenshots taken using the maim tool.
-- Screenshots composed together using GIMP.
+- Screenshots taken using the maim tool and composed together using GIMP.